 Attendance: You are expected to attend every class.
-Crucial concepts will be presented and discussed in class that will not be included in the lecture slides and readings.
+Although attendance will not be recorded, crucial concepts will be presented and discussed in class that will not be included in the lecture slides and readings.

 Accommodations: It is the policy of William & Mary to accommodate students with disabilities and qualifying diagnosed conditions in accordance with federal and state laws.
 Any student who feels s/he may need an accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact the Student Accessibility Services staff at 757-221-2512 or at sas@wm.edu.
 SAS staff will work with you to determine if accommodations are warranted and, if so, to help you obtain an official letter of accommodation.